 In its October ’23 Short-Term Energy Outlook, the U.S. Energy Information Administration (EIA) forecasts WTI to trade around $86 per barrel through the end of this year and between $89 and $92 per barrel in ’24.
 The situation in Israel developed after EIA ran its models, so the conflict remains a source of uncertainty in the agency’s forecasts.

 The spot price for natural gas at the Henry Hub averaged $2.64 per million British thermal units (MMBtu) in September, down 66.5 percent from $7.88 in September last year.
 Last year’s run-up in prices was driven by colder-than-normal winter temperatures in the U.S., electric utilities limited ability to switch from natural gas to coal, and Russia cutting off natural gas exports to Europe.
 Since February of this year, natural gas has traded for $3.00 or less per MMBtu.

 EIA expects U.S. natural gas inventories to total 3,854 billion cubic feet, 6% more than the five-year (’18 – ’22) average for the end of October.
 EIA forecasts U.S. natural gas exports to hit a record 12.8 billion cubic feet per day (Bcf/d) in ‘23 and for growth to continue in ’24.
 Increases in liquefied natural gas (LNG) exports and pipeline exports to Mexico will drive the overall increase.

 Patrick Jankowski, CERP

 Senior Vice President, Research

-Active domestic rotary rigs averaged 752 in April '23
+Active domestic rotary rigs averaged 622 in mid-October '23

 View data on the cost of living in Houston compared with other major U.S. metros.